Ringgold Auto Detail Guide to Properly Washing Your Car

 Step 5: Clean the Wheels.

-Yeah we know this is a back backwards from everything you've been told but there is a method to the madness.
+Yeah we know, this is a back backwards from everything you've been told but there is a method to the madness.
 Your wheels and tires need their own dedicated tools to avoid transferring brake dust and grime to the rest of your car.
 Use a wheel cleaner compatible with your wheels' finish, along with a brush for the barrels and spokes.
-Don’t forget to rinse thoroughly!
+Don’t forget to rinse thoroughly the braking system loves to hold onto these strong cleaners!

 Step 6: Add the Finishing Touch.

-Once your car is clean and dry, step back and mop up those pesky water streaks from the mirrors and around your badges.
+Once your car has been washed, wheels cleaned and rinsed, step back and mop up those pesky water streaks from the mirrors and around your badges.
+This is why we do the wheels after the body.
+It allows time for the moldings and other water holding areas to drip out.
 Now it's time to smile and enjoy the feeling of a fresh beautiful ride ready for a night out in beautiful downtown Chattanooga...or where ever your heart takes you for the day.

 Why Proper Washing Matters: